 The directors are not employed by the College and do not receive remuneration for their director services.
 All directors are therefore independent.
 The Principal is a member of the Board ex-officio.
+The College Executive are in attendance and make reports to the Board.
 There is one staff and one student member (elected by their peers) on the Board, who are co-opted.
-Neither ex-officio or co-opted members have voting rights.
+Neither ex-officio and co-opted members, or the Executive, have voting rights.